 One of the most common reasons people call me is because their dog is having difficulty getting up or lying down.
 The perception is that it’s “horrible” arthritis or “hip dysplasia.”
 This is often their veterinarian’s opinion also.
 The reality is that it is an age related neuropathy (nerve dysfunction) that is causing lack of feeling to the rear legs.
 This results in weakness and difficulty walking (especially on slippery surfaces like wood, laminate or tile).
 A similar condition is seen in elderly people and it’s called peripheral neuropathy.
-Because this condition in the dog is not well documented, veterinarians are taught that 90% of rear leg weakness is caused by intervertebral disk disease.
-This is where one of the cartilage disks between two vertebrae has degenerated and moved out of place putting pressure on the spinal cord.
-An MRI and surgery are usually recommended.
+Because this condition in the dog is not documented, veterinarians often diagnose this condition as intervertebral disk disease because they are taught that 90% of rear leg weakness is caused by IVDD (where one of the cartilage disks between two vertebrae has degenerated and moved out of place putting pressure on the spinal cord).
+An MRI and surgery are often recommended.
 Because the cost of such procedures is often out of reach for most pet families, treatment with corticosteroids or other medications is instituted.
 In cases where steroids are used there may be slight improvement but because this class of medication causes muscle atrophy (shrinkage), the weakness then gets worse.
 The end result usually leads to euthanasia, and often sooner than it needs to.

 Most older dogs have some degree of arthritis, but this generally doesn’t cause rear leg weakness with nerve involvement.
 The discomfort associated with arthritis can be effectively treated with NSAIDS specifically formulated for use in the dog.
 This neurological condition is not preventable and is not treatable.
 It is also progressive and will eventually result in complete, or nearly complete, loss of use of the rear limbs and can even involve the front legs, as well.